-Cornwall Partnership NHS Foundation Trust work with a mixture of partner agencies, parents and carers; to support children in having safe, healthy and happy childhoods that help to prepare them for adult life.
+Cornwall Partnership NHS Foundation Trust work with parents and carers and a mixture of partner agencies; to support children in having safe, healthy and happy childhoods that help to prepare them for adult life.

 All staff working within the Trust including those services we contract out to other organisations are aware of the need to safeguard and promote the welfare of children.
 We all have a responsibility to recognise children who may be at risk of suffering harm and those in need of protection and how to respond to those concerns in a timely fashion.